apple/swift-protobuf/README.md

 $ brew install swift-protobuf
 ```

-This will install `protoc` compliler and Swift code generator plugin.
+This will install `protoc` compiler and Swift code generator plugin.

 ## Converting .proto files into Swift